 Companies of all sizes have been decreasing their labor force in order to reduce costs and bolster profits.
 This trend, however, does not apply to the trucking industry.
 In fact, the opposite The American Trucking Associates (ATA) Chief Economist, Bob Costello, says there is a shortage of qualified drivers in the United States.
 He estimates that somewhere between 35,000 and 40,000 drivers are needed to fill the void at the current time.
 Furthermore, ATA predicts that the shortage could be as high as 200,000 by the end of the decade.
 In other words, there will always be a demand for drivers.

-One of the major benefits of obtaining a commercial driver license is that drivers have a great deal of flexibility.
-People that work in factories, offices and other static facilities have little flexibility in terms of where they live.
+One of the major benefits of obtaining a commercial driver’s license is that drivers have a great deal of flexibility.
+People that work in factories, offices, and other static facilities have little flexibility in terms of where they live.
 Truck drivers, however, are not under the same types of restrictions.
 Many companies have no residency requirements for their drivers.
 What that means is that moving to a new city, or state does not mean having to find a new job.
-In addition, drivers can choose from full-time, part-time, seasonal, long-haul, short-haul and local jobs.
+In addition, drivers can choose from full-time, part-time, seasonal, long-haul, short-haul, and local jobs.

 A career in truck driving has an additional benefit that most people will never experience.
-They do not have the traditional restrictions of having to sit in the same desk, or stand at the same work station day-in and day-out.
+They do not have the traditional restrictions of having to sit at the same desk or stand at the same workstation day-in and day out.
 Rather than spending 40 hours a week in a building, they get paid to travel.
 It’s a great way to see the country, meet new people and make a living all in one.
 There really is no other career that offers so many perks and so much freedom.